murundb/murundb.github.io/docs/matrix_theory/matrix_lie_groups/lie_group_algebra.md

+# Lie Group and Lie Algebra

 ## Groups

 For a set that has only one "well-defined" operation, we call it a group.
-Formally, a group is a set of elements together with an operation that combines any two of its elements to form a third element also in the set, while satisfying four canditions called the **group axioms**, namely closure, associativity, identity, and invertibility.
-Let $A$ be a set and be the the set operation.tThen the group can be denoted as $G = (A, \cdot)$. $G$ is a group if it satisfies the following conditions:
+Formally, a group is a set of elements together with an operation that combines any two of its elements to form a third element also in the set, while satisfying four conditions called the **group axioms**, namely closure, associativity, identity, and invertibility.

+Let $A$ be a set and $\cdot$ be the set operation.
+Then $G = (A, \cdot)$, is a group if it satisfies the following conditions:

 1. **Closure:** $\forall a_1, a_2 \in A, a_1 \cdot a_2 \in A$.
 2. **Associativity:** $\forall a_1, a_2, a_3 \in A, a_1 \cdot (a_2 \cdot a_3) = (a_1 \cdot a_2) \cdot a_3 = a_1 \cdot a_2 \cdot a_3$.